the1dynasty/appfilter_organizing/README.md

 ## OPTION 2: Running the script without using the GUI

 If you are skipping the GUI and want to run the script directly follow these steps:
-- Place the "appfilter_script.py" in the same folder as your PNG images AND your appfilter.xml.
 1. Dowload just the "appfilter_script.py" file.
-2. Place the "appfilter_script.py" in the same folder as your PNG images AND your appfilter.xml.
+2. Place the "appfilter_script.py" in the same folder as your PNG or WEBP images AND your appfilter.xml.
 3. Open a command prompt or terminal window.
 4. Navigate to the folder where the scripts are located using the "cd" command.
 5. Type the following command to run the script: